 • The Chicago River dyeing is one of the most unique St. Patrick’s Day celebrations in the world.
 This year’s event occurs on Saturday, March 15, along with the downtown parade.

-• See the city’s dazzling skyscrapers from the water with Chicago Electric Boat Company.
-Grab your friends, fill up a cooler, rent a boat, and explore the city via the river.
+• See the city’s dazzling skyscrapers from the water with Chicago Boat Company.
+Grab your friends, fill up a cooler, rent a boat (or even a hot tub boat), and explore the city via the river.

 • Catch a rising comedy star at one of Chicago’s top-notch comedy clubs, a launching pad for names like Tina Fey, Stephen Colbert, Bill Murray, Amy Poehler, and Steve Carell.